xjtuyanshi/CarND-Traffic-Sign-Classifier-Project/README.md

 * original:

 ![alt text][image4]

 * Augmented:
 ![alt text][image5]
-The difference between the original data set and the augmented data set is the following
+* The difference between the original data set and the augmented data set is the the augmented images are zoomed,sheared,rotatated,shifted..
-* zoomed,sheared,rotatated,shifted..

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.